-Most Oklahoma employers are required to carry workers’ compensation insurance.
-Oklahoma’s workers’ comp system covers employee medical expenses and lost wages resulting from work-related injuries or illnesses.
+All Oklahoma employers are required to carry workers’ compensation insurance.
+Oklahoma’s workers’ compensation system covers medical expenses and lost wages resulting from work-related injuries and illnesses.

 Oklahoma strives to maintain near-universal workers’ comp coverage.
-This means that generally, everyone working in Oklahoma must have workers’ comp coverage, except the following:
+Every employee in Oklahoma must have workers’ comp coverage, with a few exceptions including:

 It depends on the type of business you have established.
 Here’s how Oklahoma’s business owner coverage requirements work:

 Members of limited liability companies (LLCs) who own at least 10% of the LLC’s capital are non-employees and exempt under state workers’ comp law.
-As with sole proprietors, LLC members can purchase workers’ comp insurance if they believe it’s personally beneficial.
+As with sole proprietors, LLC members can purchase workers’ comp insurance to gain financial protection against work injuries.

 Stockholder-employees of corporations are treated the same way as LLC members.